 The Reverend Doctor John Patrick Colatch is an ordained United Methodist pastor who has served in ministry in higher education since 1986.
-Prior to his arrival at Bucknell, he served as Director of Religious and Spiritual Life and Chaplain at Lafayette College.
-He has also held positions at Allegheny College, Ferrum College and as a campus minister at the Wesley Foundation at the University of Delaware.
+Prior to his arrival at Bucknell, he served chaplaincies at Lafayette College, Allegheny College, Ferrum College and as a campus minister at the Wesley Foundation at the University of Delaware.

 His theological interests include Christianity as it relates to social and environmental justice, bereavement issues and care at the end of life, interfaith conversation and cooperation and the ways in which the whole idea of religious belief can be communicated to young adults in ways that make it relevant.
 He holds degrees from W.Va.
 Wesleyan College, Duke University Divinity School, Duquesne University and Colgate Rochester Crozer Divinity School.
 He is married to Connie, and they are the parents of two grown children.

 Father Wamayose studied in Uganda and Kenya in preparation for the priesthood ministry.
 In 1993 he received a High School Education Certificate in Uganda and in 1995 he received a diploma in philosophy from the Apostles of Jesus Philosophicium in Nairobi, Kenya.
 In 1997 he made his first profession of religious vows and in 2001 he made his final profession (Perpetual Vows).
 In 2001 he was ordained to the Order of Diaconate at the Apostles of Jesus Shrine at Langata in Nairobi, Kenya.